 As an individual in recovery, it’s vital that you understand each of these stages of relapse so you can better combat them.
 This can only be done with peer support and clearly defined relapse prevention strategies.
 These strategies are formulated in drug rehab and can be practiced safely within a transitional housing situation.

+If you have already relapsed, don’t give up hope.
 Just because you’ve relapsed doesn’t mean you’ve completely failed.
 Developing a relapse prevention plan with your counselor before exiting your drug and alcohol rehab program will help ensure that you know how to respond to relapse situations effectively and productively.

 A relapse prevention plan also puts clear plans into place to address drug and alcohol use if it happens.
 These typically involve people in your recovery support circle who can help lead you back to a life that is free of substance abuse and help you get back on track.